Siargao, Philippines - Things to Do in Siargao

 Insider Tips

-Book accommodations well in advance during peak season (March-May and August-October) as the island's infrastructure is still developing and popular places fill up quickly, especially during international surf competitions
+Book accommodations well in advance during peak season (December-March) as the island's limited capacity fills up quickly, especially beachfront properties

 Explore Activities in Siargao